 How to Syndicate Your Content

-Once you know you want to syndicate your content, you need to decide how you'll syndicate it.
+Once you know you want to syndicate your content, you need to decide how you’ll syndicate it.
 Obviously, you want your content on platforms that are relevant to the subject matter.
-There's little point in having an article on summer fashion published on a plumbing website!
+There is little point having an article regarding VoIP intercom on a plumbing website.

 Relevance is key because, just as businesses are continually using different types of web applications to stay relevant, consumers are continually visiting various sites to gain information and stay informed.